Squads: From Zero to the Multisig Protocol Securing $10B on Solana (Part 1)

 - Evolve governance from manual approval (multisig) to policy-based control.

-As Squads continues to serve as the organizational multisig standard on Solana - securing smart contract operations and shared treasuries across DAOs - a new frontier is emerging.
-Fystack builds on this foundation with a policy-based governance engine that automates on-chain asset management and enforces rules at the protocol level, without ever exposing private keys.
+Fystack builds on this foundation with a policy-based governance engine that automates on-chain asset management and enforces rules at the protocol level - without ever exposing private keys.

-Together, these innovations represent the next generation of Web3 infrastructure - one designed to enhance organizational security and enable self-operating, intelligently governed entities!
+Together, these innovations represent the next generation of Web3 infrastructure - one designed to enhance organizational security and enable self-operating, intelligently governed entities.

-🔗 Explore more at fystack.io/
+🔗 Explore more at fystack.io